-Matter of fact, I’m pretty sure I like mac n cheese in whatever form is chooses to come in.
-Sadly, even the deep fried version.
+Matter of fact, I’m pretty sure I like mac n cheese in whatever form it chooses to come in.
+Sadly, even the deep-fried version.

 Can’t blame him too much because gosh I use to love that stuff.
 Now I can’t handle the taste of the cheese powder.
 Guess I’m getting old.